TScalzott/Theoretically-Useful-PoSh/README.md

     - Remove-StaleProfiles.ps1
       Based on last-used date, remove stale user profiles from the local or a remote system.

+    - Watch-Presence.ps1
+      Watch for MS Teams Presence information and relay that to Home Assistant via a webhook.

+      This enables automations such as changing the color of a WLED-driven light to let your family know if you are in a meeting.

+      The MS Teams log is monitored here, making this suitable for environments where the MS Graph API is restricted.

 ## profile
     - functions.ps1